- Job title

-Gillian Wylde is an artist and researcher.
-She works mainly with video, performance, object and text.
-Central to her work is a critical engagement with new technologies, the mediated and the installed and simple interconnections of agency.
-Her works tend to get made in response to contexts of location and place, encounter and dialogue(s), ad-hocism, foraging and chance.
+Gillian Wyde is an artist and researcher.
+She is a senior lecturer in Fine Art and is currently course coordinator for the 1st year.
+Central to Gillian's practice is a critical engagement with contemporary art practices and critical theory with particular reference to technologies, writing, video and film, sound, feminisms and intersectionalities, the internet, queerness, philosophy and popular culture.
+Working mainly performatively, works tend to get made in response to contexts of location and place, encounter and dialogue(s).
 Works comment on some of the social and political implications of new technology and practices, often challenging traditional ideas of the art object and means of production or productivity.
-'Material things or stuff' in relation to the video camera, processes of appropriation and post-production are constants through most of the work - perhaps a savage smell or hairy logic.
+Processes of appropriation and post-production are constants through most of the work, like perhaps a wild smell or hairy logic.

-Work has been shown nationally and internationally including Transmodern Live Art Action Festival, Baltimore; Videotage, Hong Kong; Alytus Biennial, Lithuania; Tao Scene, Norway; Lounge Gallery, London; and CCA, Glasgow.
+Work has been shown nationally and internationally including: Transmodern Live Art Action Festival, Baltimore; Videotage, Hong Kong; Alytus Biennial, Lithuania; Tau Scene, Norway; ICA London.

 Research interests and expertise

-Video and film, the performative, projection, feminisims, installation, dirt, textual practices, bookworks, digital media, net art, nowotony, sculpture, trashure, animal magic, critical aesthetics, writing, sound, poor imagery, pop, glitch and noise, GIFs, petty conjectures of the queer, girl bands, failure and mistakology, collaborative activities, entanglements, things and stuff.
+Video and film, performance, projection, feminisms and intersectionalities, speculative fictions, Afrofuturism, installation, dirt, textual practices, bookworks, digital media, net art, nowotony, sculpture, trashure, animal magic, critical aesthetics, writing, sound, poor imagery, pop, glitch and noise, GIFs, queer practices, failure and mistakology, collaborative activities, entanglements, things and stuff.

 2013 Videotage Hong Kong 2010 Bluecoat Gallery/Metal Liverpool 2007 South Hill Park Bracknell 2006 Tou Works, Stavanger, Norway 2004 Artsadmin London 2004 PV A Media Lab/Vivid Birmingham 2002 ‘Minute by Minute’ London Film and Video Development Agency 2000 Artist in Residence ‘Scenekunst 2000’ Festival of Live Arts Aarhus Denmark 1998 Goat Island Summer School, CCA Glasgow Scotland